 This sounds equal parts dangerous and adorable.

 We need it, want it, and gotta have it.
-And while you’re road-tripping to Funk, make sure to get a load of The Ugliest Statue in Every State.
+And before your road-trip to Funk, make sure to check out 13 Things You Should Never Keep in Your Car.

 Scotty’s Junction, NV